spiritedlemon/FinalYearProject/README.md

 The theoretical section is on a number of subjects including operating practices, daily inspections and hydraulic systems.
 You also need practical training in manoeuvrability, handling pallets and forklift controls.
 While it won’t be a total replacement for the current system, I feel this virtual reality (VR) operating simulator could help reduce this.

+Controls:

+Right-hand trigger to accelerate,
+Left-hand trigger to decelerate,
+Right and Left-hand grip buttons to grab objects in the scene.

+Unity version: 2018.3.6f1

+Steam VR version 1.2.3 required